 However, those making the offer usually need to buy a minimum number of shares to get a significant stake in the target company.
 This condition, however, is in the case of a takeover attempt.
-If they fail to acquire the minimum number of shares, the tender offer gets cancelled.
+The tender offer gets canceled if they fail to acquire the minimum number of shares.
 Usually, those making the offer look at buying 50% or more of the company’s shares.

 A point to note is that the tender offer does not necessarily require the approval of the target company’s board of directors.
 If the BoD approves, it is good, and if not, the tender offer turns into a “hostile takeover” attempt.

 Those making a tender offer could be a hedge fund, an activist investor, private equity firms, an investor group, or more.
 A public company can itself also make a tender offer to buy back its shares from the open market.

 Tender Offer: Purpose